 Schools, API Scores & Maps of School Boundaries in San Jose’s Almaden Valley

 Schools score well in standardized testing and benefit from the support of a caring community.

-Houses in Almaden vary in price depending on the schools, home size, lot size, condition, view etc. In general, it’s hard to find a home for under $1 million in Almaden.
+Houses in Almaden vary in price depending on the schools, home size, lot size, condition, view etc. In general, it’s hard to find a single family home for under $1 million in Almaden.
 Most home buyers today would expect to spend $1.4 million or more to get a comfortably sized home in good conditions in a good location – no busy roads, not close to high voltage lines, etc. Below please find a live Altos Research chart showing the median list price of homes for sale – this will give you an idea of what a house might cost there:

 Homes for sale in Almaden: